onato/onato.github.io/_posts/projects/2015-01-12-MBTilesViewer.md

 categories: projects
 ---

-<span itemprop="description">MBTilesView was a macOS that helped you examine the contents of your MBTiles files.
-It shows you the file's metadata and its tiles at each zoom level.</span>
+<span itemprop="description">MBTilesView was a macOS app that helped you examine the contents of your MBTiles files.
+It showed you the file's metadata and its tiles at each zoom level.</span>

 ### Technical Details
 Technology: Objective-C, CocoaPods, MapKit